je-suis-tm/quant-trading/README.md

 ### 3. Heikin-Ashi candlestick

-Heikin-Ashi, the exotic name actually refers to 'Average Bar' in Japanese, is an alternative style of candlestick chart.
+Heikin-Ashi, the exotic name actually referring to 'Average Bar' in Japanese, is an alternative style of candlestick chart.
 The sophisticated rules of Heiki-Ashi are designed to filter out the noise for momentum trading.
+Hence, Heikin-Ashi shows more consecutive bars in contrast to the standard candlestick, which makes price momentum and reverse points more distinguishable in figures.
 Arguably it should outperform the standard candlestick in sideways and choppy markets.

-Initially we do a few transformations on four vital benchmarks - Open, Close, High, Low.
+For the strategy itself, initially we make a few transformations on four vital benchmarks - Open, Close, High, Low.
 The next step is to apply unique Heikin-Ashi rules on Heikin-Ashi Open, Close, High, Low to generate trading signals.
 The downside of Heikin-Ashi (or any momentum trading strategies) is the slow response.
-Thus, we should set up the stop loss position accordingly so that we don't get caught up in any flash collapse.
+Thus, we should set up the stop loss position accordingly so that we don't get caught up in any flash crash.

 The rules of Heikin-Ashi can be found in <a href=https://quantiacs.com/Blog/Intro-to-Algorithmic-Trading-with-Heikin-Ashi.aspx>Quantiacs</a>.